apache/druid/docs/content/Configuration.md

     druid.zk.service.host=
     # ZK path prefix for Druid-usage of zookeeper, Druid will create multiple paths underneath this znode
     druid.zk.paths.base=/druid
-    # ZK path for discovery, the only path not to default to anything
+    # ZK path for discovery, the only path not to doc_page to anything
     druid.zk.paths.discoveryPath=/druid/discoveryPath

     # the host:port as advertised to clients